rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The beginning of strife is like letting out water, so quit before the quarrel breaks out. ^1714

-He who justifies the wicked and he who condemns the righteous are both alike an abomination to the Lord. ^1715
+He who justifies the wicked and he who condemns the righteous are both alike an abomination to the LORD. ^1715

 Why should a fool have money in his hand to buy wisdom when he has no sense? ^1716